-Most people when they start out looking at breeds don’t know exactly what they want or need, so that’s why we’ve decided to write this article today.
+When they start out looking at breeds, most people don’t know exactly what they want or need, so that’s why we’ve decided to write this article today.

-We’re going to address exactly what you need to think about before you decide on your breed, explain what characteristics beginners should look for, then recommend our top 5 picks for the best egg laying chicken breeds.
+We’re going to address exactly what you need to think about before deciding on your breed, explain what characteristics beginners should look for, then recommend our top 5 picks for the best egg-laying chicken breeds.

 Why Do You Want Chickens?

-Certain chickens are exceptionally good egg layers (Rhode Island Reds and Leghorns) and lay a high amount of eggs whereas other breeds (Broilers) are better for meat but don’t lay many eggs.
+Certain chickens are delicious egg layers (Rhode Island Reds and Leghorns) and lay a high amount of eggs, whereas other breeds (Broilers) are better for meat but don’t lay many eggs.

 The second question you need to answer is, how much time are you expecting to spend with, and caring for, your chickens?
 Certain breeds require much more maintenance and time from you.
-Whereas other breeds (such as Buff Orpingtons) are very self-reliant and won’t require much time from you at all.
+At the same time, other breeds (such as Buff Orpingtons) are very self-reliant and won’t require much time from you at all.

-If you are wondering how much time you need to spend with your chickens, read my plan here.
+If you wonder how much time you need to spend with your chickens, read my plan here.

 Thirdly, you need to think about your climate/weather and make sure that it is suitable for the breed you are interested in.

-Most of the time you don’t need to worry too much about this, as most breeds will be fine in all climates.
-Also, if the chicken is being sold to you locally then unless the chicken has recently been imported it will be fine in your climate.
-However if you’re buying rare breeds (which we wouldn’t recommend to you as a beginner, but more on that later) and are travelling a long distance to get them, you need to make sure that the climate you are taking them to is suitable.
-For example Minorca chickens require very warm climates so they wouldn’t be suitable in certain areas of Russia.
+Most of the time, you don’t need to worry too much about this, as most breeds will be fine in all climates.
+Also, if the chicken is being sold to you locally, then unless the chicken has recently been imported, it will be fine in your climate.
+However, if you’re buying rare breeds (which we wouldn’t recommend to you as a beginner, but more on that later) and are traveling a long distance to get them, you need to make sure that the climate you are taking them to is suitable.
+For example, Minorca chickens require hot climates to be suitable in certain areas of Russia.

-The fourth question you need to think about is how much room you are going to give your chickens?
-Before you answer this make sure you read how much room do chicken need.
+The fourth question you need to think about is how much room you will give your chickens?
+Before you answer this, make sure you read how much room does a chicken need.

-The final question to think about is what’s your budget?
+The final question to think about is what your budget is?

 Typical Chicken Characteristics Beginners Look For

-Most beginners are looking for chickens which are easy to keep, lay lots of eggs, are docile and aren’t very noisy.
+Most beginners are looking for easy to keep chickens, lay lots of eggs, are docile, and aren’t very noisy.

 Best Egg Laying Chicken Breeds

-Bear in mind that the suggestions below are ideal for people with little experience who are looking for backyard chickens, which are easy to manage, require small amounts of maintenance and most importantly… lay lots of eggs!
+Bear in mind that the suggestions below are ideal for people with little experience looking for backyard chickens, which are easy to manage, require small amounts of maintenance, and most importantly… lay lots of eggs!